Newburgh Free Academy

 HISTORY OF NFA

-Located in the Hudson Valley about 90 miles north of New York City, Newburgh Free Academy today is home to over 2700 students in grades 10 - 12.
+Located in the Hudson Valley about 60 miles north of New York City, Newburgh Free Academy today is home to 4289 students (as of 2016) in grades 9- 12 within two campuses.
 Our school traces its history back to the beginning of our nation.
 It was in 1790 that the Reverend George H. Spierin proposed to open an "Academy" in Newburgh.
 Work began on the first Academy in 1796 under the direction of the trustees of the Glebe.
 (A Glebe was land originally set aside in the early 1700s for a pastor and his church.
 The Glebe for the Newburgh area was issued in 1719.)
 A portion of the first Academy was occupied in 1797.
 The building was 60 feet by 40 feet, two stories high, built of wood, and lined with brick.
 It was located on Liberty Street and cost around $2,500.
 The building was not finished until some years later when a court room was included.
 The building itself saw use as not only a school and court, but was also a site for town meetings and political organizations.